salesforce/apollo/sql-state/README.md

 ## Model
-The input to the SQL state machine is a linear log.
-This log is composed of Blocks of transactions, which are submitted, in order, to the state machine.
+The input to the SQL state machine is a linear log of SQL commands.
+This log is composed of Blocks of transactions, which are submitted in order to the state machine.
-The transactionis then executed agains the local database representing the materialized view of this state.
-Results can be returned from these transactions, such as the _Call_ results from a SQL function.
-Arguments may be supplied as well, which essentially means that each of the executed transactions by this module represent a kind of anonymous stored procedure executed at the "server" - in this case, the in process H2 Database that represents the materialized view.
+Each transaction is then executed against the local database that represents the materialized view of this state.
+Results may be returned from these transactions, such as the _Call_ results from a SQL function.
+Arguments may be supplied as well, which essentially means that each of the executed transactions by this module represent a kind of anonymous stored procedure executed at the "server" - in this case, the in embedded H2 Database for this CHOAM log that represents its materialized view.

 ### Transaction Execution
 Transaction exeution is performed via the single JDBC connection to the underlying H2 database.
 This implies that the contents of the transactions are representable